I hope you all enjoyed your Easter, we are now in the final term of the year and this letter shows the areas we will be learning about this term.

 Art and DT:

-Our PE sessions are on a Monday and Thursday.
-The children will be doing dance and indoor athletics.
+Our PE session will be on a Monday.
+In this session we will be doing athletics and striking and fielding games.
+We will also begin swimming this term.
 Children must not wear earrings and must have their hair tied back if it is long.

 Personal, Social and Health Education:

-In PSHE, we will be studying the topics: say no to bullying and going for goals.
+In PSHE, we will be studying the topics: good to be me and relationships.

 Teacher: Miss Wilkins